Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 Super Mario 64 manual page 4 and 5

-The rest of the manual talks about the controls very thoroughly, which is justified with the new exciting control stick and what not.
-Here are some notable tidbits: “Other ways to fly” is a section in the original that the pdf version lacks.
-It mentions that Mario can fly by stomping on special enemies then jumping or being carried by the wind.
-Possibly the pdf omits that because it’s slightly misleading.
-Mario spinning off of enemies like Spindrifts and plunging into the wind on courses like Tall Tall Mountain aren’t exactly the same as flying with the wing cap.
+Controls are gone over thoroughly, justified with the new exciting control stick and what not.
+“Other ways to fly” is only in the original and not the PDF version.
+It mentions misleadingly that Mario can 'fly' by stomping on special enemies, or being carried by the wind.
+In reality Mario spinning off of Spindrifts and/or plunging into the wind on courses like Tall Tall Mountain aren’t exactly the same as flying with the Wing Cap.
+I can't say that explains the omission though.

 “How to play the game” is another altered section.
-The original as pictured has a stylized image of the castle’s layout.
-The text is the same but in the pdf version the castle diagram is replaced with an ingame and low poly screenshot of the castle from an overhead view.
-Very odd, because this demonstrates nothing about the layout even though the unaltered text tells you to “see the sketch of the castle’s structure”.
+The original has a stylized image of the castle’s layout, apparently taken from an early castle layout diagram.
+In the PDF this is replaced with an overly zoomed out overhead view from in game, that doesn't help in any way.
+Note that the unaltered text tells you to “see the sketch of the castle’s structure”.
 Someone skipped a proof read.
+Notice the PDF graphic design being simpler, probably to work better in black and white.

 Super Mario 64 manual

-The original manual has an items page omitted by the pdf.
-It covers the coins and also explains spinning hearts, 1-ups, koopa shells, and more.
-The part about the colored blocks and caps are in both however, explaining how they work.
-A misconception I think is that some think the metal cap is bugged because you can take fall damage.
-Looking at the text however it never claims that Mario is invincible with the cap on, just immune to enemy hits, gases, and flames.
+The "Items" section is only in the original manual.
+It covers the coins, spinning hearts, 1-ups, Koopa Shells, and more.
+The page about the colored blocks and caps are in both however, explaining how they work.
+Why skip the items?
+Not sure.
+A misconception for some is that the Metal Cap is bugged because you can take fall damage.
+Verbatim, Mario is immune to enemy hits, drowning, gases, and flames, not 'invincible'.

 Super Mario 64 manual page 22 and 23